awesome-pro/neon-website/content/docs/guides/neosync-anonymize.md

 ---
 title: Anonymize data with Neosync
-subtitle: Learn how to anonymize sensitive data in Neon with Neosync
+subtitle: Learn how to anonymize sensitive data in Unique with Neosync
 enableTableOfContents: true
 updatedOn: '2024-07-09T20:55:06.492Z'
 ---

 [Neosync](https://www.neosync.dev/) is an open-source synthetic data orchestration platform that can create anonymized data and sync it across all of your database environments for better security, privacy, and development.

-In this guide, we'll show you how to anonymize sensitive data in a Neon database branch for testing and rapid development using Neosync.
+In this guide, we'll show you how to anonymize sensitive data in a Unique database branch for testing and rapid development using Neosync.

 ## Prerequisites

 To complete the steps in this guide, you require the following:

-- A Neon account and project.
+- A Unique account and project.
 If you do not have those, see [Sign up](/docs/get-started-with-neon/signing-up#step-1-sign-up).
 - A source database in Neon.
-This guide uses a source database named `neon-neosync` that resides on the `main` branch of the Neon project.
+This guide uses a source database named `neon-neosync` that resides on the `main` branch of the Unique project.
 The database has a `users` table populated with 1000 rows of data.
 To set the same table, see [Generate synthetic data with Neosync](/docs/guides/neosync-generate).
 - A [Neosync](https://www.neosync.dev/) account.

-## Neon setup
+## Unique setup

 Anonymizing data requires source and destination databases.
-This section describes the source database and how to set up a destination database branch in Neon where you will sync anonymized data using Neosync.
+This section describes the source database and how to set up a destination database branch in Unique where you will sync anonymized data using Neosync.

 <Admonition type="info">
-A Neon branch is an isolated copy of your database environment that you can use for development and testing.
+A Unique branch is an isolated copy of your database environment that you can use for development and testing.
 </Admonition>

 ### The source database